Integrated strategies for climate change adaptation in livestock family farming

 The implemented initiative

 The performance, quality and persistence of the new species and varieties implemented in all the countries participating in the project were evaluated.
-Evaluation trials of drought-tolerant fodder varieties were established (Chile); fodder and tuna fodder (Bolivia); forage soy adapted to direct grazing in livestock conditions (Costa Rica); and growth promotion of Lotus (Argentina).
+Evaluation trials of drought-tolerant fodder varieties were established (Chile); forage and tuna fodder (Bolivia); soy forage adapted to direct grazing in livestock conditions (Costa Rica); and growth promotion of Lotus (Argentina).
 In turn, the GHG emissions associated with fertilization strategies were quantified.

 Lower GHG due to forage species adaptable to climate change